Montgomery County Wills Lawyer

 You can create a will that reflects your wishes with the help of a Montgomery County wills lawyer.
 Call today and schedule a consultation with an experienced trusts and estates attorney.

-Executing a Valid Will in Montgomery County
+Executing a Valid Will in MoCo

 Only adults over the age of 18 who have legal capacity can execute a valid will.
 In order for a will to be enforceable, it must be signed in presence of two credible witnesses.
 Although not required, it is also beneficial to have wills notarized.